On the Similarity between Epidemiologic Strains, Minimal Self-Replicable Siphons, and autocatalytic cores in (Chemical) Reaction Networks: Towards a Unifying Framework: Introduction

 One subfield in which CRNT and ecology come together is that of Chemical organisation theory \cite{dittrich2007chemical,heylighen2015chemical,veloz2017reaction, veloz2020complexity,heylighen2024chemical}.
 These authors study both ODE and PDE models, and touched also briefly the topic of ME models \cite{peter2020structure}.

-Epidemiology is especially relevant to our unification quest due to the intricate boundary behaviors encountered in the study of its multi-strain models, whose stability and persistence may sometimes be expressed via remarkably simple threshold conditions involving basic and invasion reproduction numbers.
+Epidemiology is especially relevant to our unification quest due to the intricate boundary behaviors encountered in the study of its multi-strain models, whose stability and persistence may sometimes be expressed via remarkably simple threshold conditions involving basic and reproduction numbers and invasion numbers (these are essentially the particular case of the invasion rates used in ecology, obtained when the resident invariant set of boundary faces reduce to single fixed points).

+Ecology, ME and CRNT share also common open problems, like the notorious persistence and permanence conjectures, which they formulate however differently.
+Thus, CRNT considers only the case of weakly-reversible systems (see Section \ref{s:per} for a short review and further references).
+In ecology, the accent is on general, non-polynomial rates, but possibly generating strongly monotone semi-flows \cite{ButlerMcGehee1979,Hutson,Schreiber,Thieme2003,HirschSmith,SmithThieme}.
+Finally, in ME, which is the focus of this paper, the accent is on using the often simpler reproduction and invasion numbers obtained via regular splitting (see Section \ref{s:reg}) and on restricting to ME models, which need still to be defined (note that both ME and ecology models lack a precise definition, in the literature preceding our papers).

-Ecology, ME and CRNT share also common open problems, like the notorious persistence conjecture, which they formulate however differently, since CRNT considers only the case of weakly-reversible systems -- see Section \ref{s:per} for further references.
-The fact that this conjecture, lying at the intersection of these fields, is only studied by each of them for restricted structural classes, suggests the interest of integrating their different perspectives; let us also note that CRNs have started been applied in ecology and related fields in a few recent papers \cite{veloz2021reaction,heylighen2022role,VAA, reyes2025functional}.
+The fact that the persistence and permanence conjectures are only studied by each of the three fields for restricted structural classes suggests the interest of integrating their different perspectives; let us also note that CRNs have started been applied in ecology and related fields in a few recent papers \cite{veloz2021reaction,heylighen2022role,VAA,AAHK, reyes2025functional}.

-Our paper focuses on three key concepts: \BEN \im Siphons and reaction networks from CRNT. \im The next generation matrix (NGM) method from ME, which is also related to the regular splitting method in numerical analysis. \im The use of reproduction functions -- see Definition \ref{d:reF}-- for expressing stability in terms or reproduction and invasion numbers, where the second concept originated in ecology (see \cite{HofSch,feng2025theory,seno2025persistent} for recent references). \EEN
+Our paper focuses brings together several key concepts from different fields: \BEN \im Siphons and reaction networks from CRNT. \im The next generation matrix (NGM) method from ME, which is also related to the regular splitting method in numerical analysis. \im The use of the ME reproduction functions -- see Definition \ref{d:reF}-- for expressing stability in terms or reproduction and invasion numbers/rates, where the second concept originated in ecology (see \cite{Schreiber, HofSch,feng2025theory,seno2025persistent} for some references), but is different from the one used in ME, due to the application here of regular-splitting, for models where resident invariant sets (see Definition \ref{d:prS}) of boundary faces reduce to single fixed points. \EEN

 To argue our thesis that not sufficient effort has been invested in cross-pollination (interdisciplinary integration) of CRNT, ecology and ME, we add now some more information on the three points enumerated above. \BEN \im The reaction network (RN) representation of ODEs, and the concept of siphons are essential in CRNT, and absent in ME, even though they seem intuitively important.
 In support of this, our main result below started from the observation that there is a correspondence between minimal siphons and strains in multi-strain epidemic models.
 This lead to the notion of interaction graph on the minimal siphons (IGMS), and to Theorem \ref{t:par}: if IGMS is acyclic, and the minimal siphons do not intersect, then the NGM can be block-triangularized (recovering \wk\ results obtained previously only in examples).